 - Topical relevance of the ranking website

 - Backlink quality of the ranking website

-- How well the content matches searcher intent
+- How well the content matches the searcher’s intent

-I could write an entire article on the process for selecting a competing URL because there are so many one-off cases.
+I could write an entire article on the process of selecting a competing URL because there are so many one-off cases.

 The more pages you rank, the better you will get at determining where you can reasonably rank in a SERP.